bigspotteddog/landing-page-service/README.md

 ## How to Write a One-Pager

-A one-pager is typically single page or less that describes the project in human terms so anyone reading it will know what the project will do.
+A one-pager is typically a single page or less that describes the project in human terms so anyone reading it will know what the project will do.
 I usually just start describing the project, usually starting with the problem that needs to be solved and what I want it to do.

 ### Sample one-pager